Azure/RDS-Templates/wvd-templates/wvd-grouppolicy-template/README.md

-# Group Policy Templates for Azure Virtual Desktop service
+# Group Policy template for Azure Virtual Desktop service

 This repository contains the latest version of the group policy template used to configure Azure Virtual Desktop session hosts.